Genivia/ugrep/README.md

                   ital letter.
 Case insensitive matching applies to ASCII letters only.

            --json Output  file  matches in JSON.
-Use options -H, -n, -k, and -b to specify JSON properties to output.
+When option -H, -n, -k, or -b is used additional JSON properties are  output.
 See  also  option --format.

            -K NUM1[,NUM2], --range=NUM1[,NUM2]
                   Start  searching  at  line NUM1 and end at line NUM2 when speci- fied.

            -k, --column-number
                   The column number of a matched pattern is displayed in front  of the  respective  matched  line,  starting at column 1.
 Tabs are expanded when columns are counted, see option --tabs.

            -L, --files-without-match
                   Only the names of files not containing selected lines are  writ- ten  to  standard  output.
 Pathnames  are listed once per file searched.
 If  the  standard  input  is  searched,  the  string ``(standard input)'' is written.

            -l, --files-with-matches
                   Only the names of files containing selected lines are written to standard output.  ugrep will only search a file  until  a  match has  been  found,  making  searches  potentially less expensive.
                   Pathnames are listed once per file searched.
 If  the  standard input is searched, the string ``(standard input)'' is written.

            --label[=LABEL]
                   Displays  the LABEL value when input is read from standard input where a file name would normally be printed in the output.
 This option applies to options -H, -L, and -l.

            --line-buffered
                   Force  output  to  be line buffered.
 By default, output is line buffered when standard output is a terminal and  block  buffered otherwise.

            -M MAGIC, --file-magic=MAGIC
                   Only  files  matching  the signature pattern MAGIC are searched.
                   The signature "magic bytes" at the start of a file are  compared to  the  `MAGIC' regex pattern.
 When matching, the file will be searched.
 This option may be repeated and may be combined  with options  -O  and  -t to expand the search.
 This option is rela- tively slow as every file on the search path is read to  compare MAGIC.

            -m NUM, --max-count=NUM
                   Stop  reading  the  input  after  NUM matches for each file pro- cessed.

            --match
                   Match all input.
 Same as specifying an empty pattern to search.

            --max-depth=NUM
                   Restrict  recursive  search  to  NUM (NUM > 0) directories deep, where --max-depth=1 searches the specified path without visiting sub-directories.
 By  comparison,  -dskip skips all directories even when they are on the command line.

            --max-files=NUM
                   If -R or -r is specified, restrict the number of  files  matched to  NUM.
 Specify -J1 to produce replicable results by ensuring that files are searched in the same order as specified.

-           -N PATTERN, --not-regexp=PATTERN
+           -N PATTERN, --neg-regexp=PATTERN
                   Specify a negative PATTERN used during the search of the  input: an  input  line is selected only if it matches any of the speci- fied patterns when PATTERN does not match.
 Same as  -e  (?^PAT- TERN)  Negative  PATTERN  matches  are  removed before any other specified patterns are matched.
 Note that longer patterns  take precedence  over shorter patterns.
 This option may be repeated.

            -n, --line-number
                   Each output line is preceded by its relative line number in  the file,  starting at line 1.
 The line number counter is reset for each file processed.

            --no-group-separator
                   Removes the group separator line from  the  output  for  context options -A, -B, and -C.

            --[no-]hidden
                   Do (not) search hidden files and directories.

            --[no-]mmap
                   Do  (not)  use  memory maps to search files.
 By default, memory maps are used under certain conditions to improve performance.

            -O EXTENSIONS, --file-extensions=EXTENSIONS
-                  Search only files whose file name extensions match the specified comma-separated list of file name EXTENSIONS.
-This  option  is the same as specifying --include='*.ext' for each extension name `ext' in the EXTENSIONS list.
-This option may be  repeated  and may be combined with options -M and -t to expand the search.
+                  Search only files whose filename extensions match the  specified comma-separated  list of EXTENSIONS.
+This option is the same as specifying --include='*.ext' for each extension suffix `ext'  in the  EXTENSIONS  list.
+This  option may be repeated and may be combined with options -M and -t to expand the recursive  search.

            -o, --only-matching
                   Prints  only  the  matching  part of lines.
 When multiple lines